Monday, October 14, 2013

 Ages 4 and 5 are sometimes called the chatterbox years.
 Talking is how your child gets a handle on the intricacies of the language and also learns, expresses new ideas, and forms social relationships.
 So be patient if your 5-year-old doesn't ever seem to pause.
 This is an important and necessary developmental stage — not to mention a fun one.
 Hearing her every thought expressed is like having a window into her brain!

-Talk about a curveball.
+Talk about a curveball!
 Most days, I am at peace with life as it is.
 Other days, like today, her autism really hurts.
-And when I think of those autistic kids who eventually found a way to communicate and say that they had stuff to say all along, but they couldn't get their bodies to say it, I can only imagine what my Janai might want to say to me, and she gets frustrated because she can't.
+And when I think of those autistic kids who eventually found a way to communicate, and they say they did have things to say but couldn't get their bodies to say them, I can only imagine what my Janai might want to say to me, and she gets frustrated because she can't.
 Maybe one day I will muster the courage to take that description off the title.
+For now, it remains because I pray that one day she can return to being that: my chatter box.

 Friday, April 13, 2012